Milkweed Seed Germination

 Common milkweed being grown in Suzanne’s “Monarch Waystation” meadow.

-• Step 4: Remove the plastic wrap or humidity dome when the majority of your seeds have sprouted or show signs of sprouting.
-Bottom water the seeds for 2-3 weeks.
+• Step 4: Bottom water the seeds for 2-3 weeks, keeping them moist but not waterlogged.
 When your plants have 2 sets of true leaves, proceed to the transplanting step below.

 A newly hatched male Monarch butterfly.